-make it clear to organisations what their duties are in relation to the Welsh language
+• ensure clarity to organisations in relation to the Welsh language

-make it clearer to Welsh speakers about the services they can expect to receive in Welsh
+• ensure clarity to Welsh speakers on what services they can expect to receive in Welsh

 • ensure greater consistency in Welsh language services and improve quality to users

 The Welsh Language Commissioner follows a strict process to set standards on organisations.
 If you would like to know more about this, please click here

 Who has to comply with the Welsh Standards?

 Every Public Services organisation in Wales has to comply with language duties.
 The organisations that have to comply with Welsh language Standards have been distributed to different sections, and have received language duties at different periods, from 2015- 2019.
 If you would like to see a list of organisations that have to comply with the Welsh standards, please click here